SKIP TO PAGE CONTENT

 Applying for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is valid for an academic year.
 The academic year is the 365 day period that begins with the first day of the Fall Semester and ends with the day before the first day of the following Fall Semester.
 It comprises the Fall, Spring, and Summer Semesters in sequential order, beginning with the Fall Semester.
 Regarding the completion of degree requirements, an academic year for a given student is the completion of two full semesters, normally Fall and Spring.
-For the purpose of awarding Federal Student Aid, the definition of an Academic Year at Texas A&M University – San Antonio is 24 credits and 30 weeks.
+For the purpose of awarding Federal Student Aid, the definition of an Academic Year at Texas A&M University-San Antonio is 24 credits and 30 weeks.
 The School Code is 042485.

-Checklist for Financial Aid
+Financial Aid Checklist

 Do you need help paying for college but arent sure where to start?
 Applying for financial aid can be a daunting task.
 The checklist below will give you step-by-step instructions on how to apply for financial aid.